Skip to main content

 Fundamentals

 You may have noticed a change in the way your body stores fat, a shift that seems unrelated to your diet or exercise habits.
 This experience, where fat increasingly accumulates around the abdomen, can be a source of significant frustration.
-It is a tangible sign that the internal regulatory systems governing your are changing.
+It is a tangible sign that the internal regulatory systems governing your body composition are changing.

 Understanding this process begins with recognizing that adipose tissue, or body fat, is a dynamic and communicative organ.
 Its location and behavior are profoundly influenced by the body’s hormonal orchestra, with testosterone serving as a principal conductor, especially in men.